nathania-haryanto/github-actions-tutorial/tutorial/github-pages-action-beta.md

 ```

 ## Deploy to GitHub Pages
+The action [actions/deploy-pages@v1](https://github.com/actions/deploy-pages) will deploy your application to GitHub Pages.
+After this step your application will be available.
 ```yml
       - name: Deploy to GitHub Pages
         id: deployment
         uses: actions/deploy-pages@v1
 ```

 ## The workflow
 ```yml